Over several decades, money-printing and globalization have fundamentally transformed the United States:

 In 1944, the “United Nations Monetary and Financial Conference” convened at Bretton Woods, New Hampshire to establish the dollar as the world’s “reserve currency.”
 National currencies were un-pegged from gold, and pegged to the dollar.
-Conferees adopted a plan for an international monetary system:
+Conferees adopted a plan for a global monetary system:

 In the new monetary system, national economies would become integrated and inter-dependent.
 International trade would be centrally managed within a framework of United Nations Governance by U.N. agencies such the World Court, World Bank, and the International Monetary Fund (IMF).

 By the incremental loss of economic independence, nations would gradually lose national sovereignty (nationhood).